It’s Time to Pitch Potential Clients!

 It’s important to include samples that are relevant to the job you’re pitching for as well.
 It doesn’t make sense to send a previous article about the best brand of dog food to a company in the tech industry.

 An exception to this would be if you’re writing samples relate to another field, but you have experience in the industry you’re sending the pitch for.
-If you’re previous writing has been for the health and wellness field, but you want to apply for a writing gig in the tech industry, having worked in that industry before will work in your favor.
+If your previous writing has been for the health and wellness field, but you want to apply for a writing gig in the tech industry, having worked in that industry before will work in your favor.
 Just say something like: